-(3) Authorized Capital Increase Proposal.
+- (3) Authorized Capital Increase Proposal.
 To approve an amendment to our certificate of incorporation to increase the authorized number of shares of common stock and preferred stock that we may issue from 50,000,000 shares of common stock and 2,000,000 shares of preferred stock to 100,000,000 shares of common stock (consisting of 50,000,000 shares of Class A common stock and 50,000,000 shares of Class B common stock) and 5,000,000 shares of preferred stock.
-The authorized capital increase proposal will not become effective unless the reclassification is completed.

-(4) Name Change Proposal.
-To approve an amendment to our certificate of incorporation to change our name from "Centex Construction Products, Inc." to "Eagle Materials Inc." The name change proposal will not become effective unless the reclassification is completed.

-(5) Stockholders' Rights Plan Proposal.
+The authorized capital increase proposal will not become effective unless the reclassification is completed. - (4) Name Change Proposal.
+To approve an amendment to our certificate of incorporation to change our name from "Centex Construction Products, Inc." to "Eagle Materials Inc." The name change proposal will not become effective unless the reclassification is completed. - (5) Stockholders' Rights Plan Proposal.
 To approve a proposal to implement a stockholders' rights plan.
-The stockholders' rights plan proposal will not become effective unless the reclassification is completed.
+The stockholders' rights plan proposal will not become effective unless the reclassification is completed. - (6) Other Business.
+To conduct such other business as may properly come before the special meeting or any adjournment thereof.